sparsh20248/CA-Group-Project/README.md

 The first graph keeps a check of the numberof flits that pass through a given connection and plots them.

-The second graph depicts the number of clock cycles a given flit takes to go from the source to destination.
+The second graph depicts the number of clock cycles a given packet takes to go from the source to destination.

 ## The Building and Usage Instructions
 We run the file by the following command in terminal: